Birch Essential Oil

 - Skin: Used in moderation it can provide hair care and reduce dandruff.
 It is astringent and can be used minimally in skincare.

 - Spiritual: Supports the Root Chakra with feelings of security and support; the Solar Plexus Chakra with personal and mental power and ability; and the Crown Chakra by expanding the mental and spiritual process.
+Supports the Third Eye chakra associated with intuition and imagination.

 - Scent Profile: Sweet smelling top note that has the aroma of candy.